 What do you do when your child wakes up with a red crusty eye (sometimes crusted shut) that is scratchy feeling, swollen and watery?
+Is there a natural remedy for pink eye?

 Or worse, your child wakes up with two, red crusty eyes that are scratchy feeling, swollen and watery?